FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/Management_utilities_win.md

 **Standard use**

-The *cft stop* command, used without parameters, shuts down Transfer CFT by sending the SHUT FAST=YEScommand.
+The *cft stop* command, used without parameters, shuts down Transfer CFT by sending the `SHUT FAST=YES`command.
 It then waits until the various Transfer CFT{{< TransferCFT/componentshortname  >}} processes are stopped.

 ```